-Developer shall arrange and coordinate all meetings with local agencies that will assume responsibility for maintaining and operating traffic signals and roadway lighting.
+Developer shall arrange and coordinate all meetings with Governmental Entities that will assume responsibility for maintaining and operating traffic signals and lighting for the Project as required in agreements with Governmental Entities.
 Developer shall provide TxDOT with notification of such meetings a minimum of 48 hours prior to the start of the meeting.
 TxDOT, in its discretion, may attend such meetings.

-Developer shall arrange and coordinate all meetings with requesting agencies or individuals regarding special signs.
+Developer shall arrange and coordinate all meetings with requesting Governmental Entities or individuals regarding special signs.